Common questions about your first telehealth appointment

 5. You may be asked to do a physical assessment

-Just like in a clinical setting, you may need to complete a physical assessment during your telehealth consultation.
-However, it’s likely your health professional will use tools you’ve already got in your home, like scales or a tape measure, to do the assessment.
+To complete a physical assessment during your consultation, your telehealth doctor may need to use tools you’ve already got in your home, like scales or a tape measure.

 Kieran explains that in an occupational therapy consultation, there are some differences when doing a physical assessment.
+"I might ask you or someone with you to measure something while I give feedback,” he says.

+When it comes to speech pathology assessments, Nathan explains that your health professional may arrange to send across extra equipment for you to use.
 “For specific procedures (such as swallowing assessments), you may need to use certain tools or resources, but your speech pathologist will work with you to access needed resources.”

 6. International students and workers may need to do some research